-In 2018 I began working as a research assistant at the Cañada Blanch Centre at the London School of Economics.
+Between 2014-2015 I taught English at the Universitat de València (UV), Spain, co-funded by the UV and the European Union's ERASMUS+ fund.
+From 2017-2018 I was the co-convenor of the Contemporary History Workshop in the School of History at Cambridge.
+Since 2018 I have been a Research Assistant at the Cañada Blanch Centre at the London School of Economics.
 There, I work with the eminent historian of twentieth-century Spain, Professor Sir Paul Preston.
 For information on research, resources and events at the Cañada Blanch Centre, I can be contacted at: email@example.com

 I am available for consultancy in areas related to my research, especially historical insurance claims and war risk policy.

 There are several thematic considerations that my work touches on.
-Many are "imperial": intra-imperial relations, both British and Portuguese; imperial autonomy in the Portuguese Empire; inter-imperial relations during the War and its immediate aftermath.
-Many are "international" or "global": the place of economics in inter-state relationships; the imperial factor in European relations; the place of neutral powers in the War.
-The over-arching consideration is the survival of dictatorial regimes against the international grain, and what lessons this might hold for the survival of dictatorships both historically and in contemporary times.
+I work extensively on the inter-imperial relations between Britain and Portugal, considering the place of the Portuguese Empire, often overlooked by international historians, and the importance of the imperial imagination amongst British policymaking elites.
+I also work on the place of economics in inter-state relationships, considering how this affected – and indeed constrained – both the Iberian dictatorships’ policy of neutrality during the War and the exercise of British power over Iberia in the War’s aftermath.
+The over-arching consideration is the survival of dictatorial regimes against the international grain, and what lessons this might hold for the survival of dictatorships, both historically and in a contemporary context.

 - MPhil (Cantab.)